Diusrex/Data-Recorder-App/README.md

 Release
 -----------------

-I have not released this app on the Google Play Store due to a lack of time.
-The app is working, I just did not manage to create a description as well as have sufficient help/information screens before school started.
-I will release the app once I have time, likely in mid December.
+I have not released this app on the Google Play Store due to a lack of time and interest.

 Naming